Research in Clinical Assessment grant requirements | Medical Council of Canada

 Purpose

-The purpose and priorities of the 2024 competition are the encouragement of innovations in the assessment of clinical competence or performance of students, postgraduate trainees, or practitioners.
-Priority will be given to proposals that show promise in contributing to the knowledge and understanding of measurement in clinical assessment and to clinical program evaluation methods for medical education.
-The proposal must focus on research, not development, in the assessment of performance or clinical assessment.
+The purpose and priorities of the 2025 competition are to encourage research related to the assessment of clinical competence of medical students, postgraduate trainees, or practitioners.
+Priority will be given to proposals that show promise in contributing to the knowledge and understanding of measurement in assessment of medical education.
+The proposal must focus on research, not development, in the assessment of clinical competence.
+Examples of assessments of clinical competence include, but are not limited to written examinations, performance-based examinations (e.g., objective structured clinical examinations), workplace-based assessments, and multisource feedback tools.

 3